-Before you populate the Databridge data tables, determine if you need to customize the character translation tables or not.
-If you do, modify the [EbcdictoAscii] section of the Client configuration file before you run either the process or clone command.
+Before you populate the Databridge data tables, determine if you need to customize the character translation tables.
+If customization is needed, modify the [EbcdictoAscii] section of the Client configuration file before running either the process or clone command.
 For more information on character translation tables and modifying the configuration file, see [EbcdictoAscii] and Export or Import a Configuration File.